-Governmental mandates related to COVID-19 or other infectious diseases have impacted, and we expect them to continue to impact, our personnel and personnel at third-party manufacturing facilities in the United States and other countries, or the availability or cost of materials, which would disrupt our supply chain and/or reduce our margins.
-For instance, on March 16, 2020, the Department of Public Health of the City and County of San Francisco, where our headquarters is located, issued a mandatory shelter-in-place order through April 7, 2020 that was later extended through May 31, 2020; similarly, the Department of Public Health for Orange County, where are manufacturing facilities are located, has generally followed the State of California's indefinite stay-at-home orders (collectively, the "Government Mandate").
-While we have continued to operate with remote employees and essential employees on site, an extended implementation of this Governmental Mandate could impact our ability to operate effectively and conduct ongoing manufacturing or research and development.
+Governmental mandates related to COVID-19 or other infectious diseases have impacted, and we expect them to continue to impact, our personnel and personnel at third-party manufacturing facilities in the United States and other countries, and the availability or cost of materials, which would disrupt our supply chain or reduce our margins.
+For instance, on March 16, 2020, the Department of Public Health of the City and County of San Francisco, where our headquarters is located, issued a mandatory shelter-in-place order; similarly, the Department of Public Health for Orange County, where are manufacturing facilities are located, has generally followed the State of California's indefinite stay-at-home orders, or collectively the Government Mandate.
+While we have continued to operate with remote employees and essential employees on site, an extended implementation of this Governmental Mandate could further impact our ability to operate effectively and conduct ongoing manufacturing or research and development.

-While we expect COVID-19 pandemic to impact our business over the short term as some procedures are temporarily deferred, we have taken swift and proactive measures to minimize business disruptions and preserve financial flexibility.
-In assessing our own cash conservation options, we have taken preemptive steps to curtail near-term spending, including temporary salary reductions for all salaried employees, unpaid furloughs for some hourly employees, and layoffs.
-We are also temporarily reducing the base salary of the Company's Chief Executive Officer, executive officers, and vice presidents, as well as reducing our Board of Director retainer fees.
-Our ongoing operations may be impacted as a result of employees assuming additional roles and responsibilities within our organization and we would have fewer resources available to run our operations, which would reduce our expenses, but could also negatively impact our business operations and revenue as a result.
+While we expect the COVID-19 pandemic to impact our business over the short term as some procedures are temporarily deferred, we took measures intended to reduce business disruptions and preserve financial flexibility in the second quarter 2020.
+In assessing our own cash conservation options, we took preemptive steps to curtail near-term spending, including eliminating or delaying spending on non-essential programs, reducing spend on travel and consulting, implementing a hiring freeze, furloughing approximately 5% of our employees, conducting a layoff of approximately 2% of our employees and implementing temporary pay reductions for our salaried workforce.
+Furthermore, our Chief Executive Officer, other named executive officers and other senior executives agreed to base salary reductions and our Board of Directors agreed to a reduction in its fees until business and economic conditions improve.
+In August 2020, we reinstated furloughed employees, removed pay reductions for our salaried employees, and resumed hiring for most positions.
+Our ongoing operations may be impacted as a result of employees assuming additional roles and responsibilities within our organization and we would have fewer resources available to run our operations, which could negatively impact our business operations and revenue as a result.
 We may also encounter voluntary departures of key employees due to any of the foregoing actions that we undertake.
 If key personnel or large groups of our employees contract the virus, that may also impact our business and operations.
-In the meantime, we have taken steps to support our employees, including providing the ability for employees to work remotely and implementing strategies to support appropriate social distancing techniques for future interactions.
-We are also assessing our business continuity plans in the context of this pandemic.
+For example, an outbreak in our manufacturing facility could cause us to have to shut down our manufacturing operations, which would in turn present risk to the ongoing supply of devices required to continue our business operations.
+In the meantime, we have taken steps to support our employees, including providing the ability for the majority of employees to work remotely and implementing policies to enhance employee safety, including appropriate social distancing techniques,

-Finally, we anticipate that COVID-19 pandemic may impact clinical and regulatory matters.
+Additionally, due to COVID-19, we have experienced delays in receiving Zio XT monitors back from patients, with some patients not returning the device at all.
+As a result, the increased prevalence of COVID-19 could result in negative changes to historical expectations around device return timelines and loss rates, both of which would negatively impact our finances.
+Finally, we anticipate that the COVID-19 pandemic may impact clinical and regulatory matters.
 While we do not have any clinical trials currently in process, COVID-19 is delaying enrollment in new clinical trials across the medical device industry and may affect any new trials we decide to pursue.